 You will be given up to six months to complete each part of the course (so a maximum of 12 months), and within this time frame you can work at whatever pace you feel comfortable with.

 TEFL Course Aims

-Our 170-hour online TEFL course provides you with a comprehensive introduction to the world of Teaching English as a Foreign Language.
-Upon completion of this part of the 170-hour course you should have developed a good working knowledge of the English grammar system, as well as a variety of useful skills and techniques that will help you to deliver interesting and well constructed lessons in the classroom.
+Our 170-hour online TESOL course provides you with a comprehensive introduction to the world of teaching English as a foreign language.
+Upon completion of the 120-hour course section you should have developed a good working knowledge of the English grammar system, as well as a variety of useful skills and techniques that will help you to deliver interesting and well constructed lessons in the classroom.

-Upon successfully completing the full 170-hour Certificate in Teaching English as a Foreign Language with Online Specialization, course graduates should be able to discuss and evaluate the process of teaching English Online using industry standard terminology, have real-world ideas for creating individual lessons that are tailored to the student’s requirements, while also having clear ideas on how to execute the lessons to a wide spectrum of target online individuals or groups.
+Upon successfully completing the full 170-hour course, graduates should be able to discuss and evaluate the process of teaching English online using industry standard terminology, have real-world ideas for creating individual lessons that are tailored to the student’s requirements, while also having clear ideas on how to execute the lessons to a wide spectrum of online individuals or groups.
 They should also be able to locate and create suitable materials for teaching English online and develop assessment procedures.

 Optional Teaching Practice